fenago/tableau-intermediate/lab-guides/md/Lab_11.md

-In this recipe, we installed the R software on our computer.
+In this lab, we installed the R software on our computer.
 Also, we installed the `Rserve` package, loaded its library, and initialized it.
 Essentially, `Rserve` is a connector between R and Tableau Desktop.